ibm-cloud-docs/power-iaas/using-linux-within-powervs.md

 The Power Systems Virtual Server service does not provide a subscription to RHEL.
 You must purchase the RHEL subscription from Red Hat and then enable it.

-You cannot contact the Red Hat-based repository and download the appropriate software packages without first enabling your SLES subscription.
+You cannot contact the Red Hat-based repository and download the appropriate software packages without first enabling your RHEL subscription.
 {: note}

 1. To buy a RHEL subscription, see **TBD**.